Frequently Asked Questions on our Child Poverty Statistics

 What is the definition of a child for the purposes of this data?

-Conventionally, a ‘child’ over the age of 16 is one who is still in full-time secondary education, so not all 16-19 year olds are considered.
+This data includes all dependent children aged 0-15, and any children aged of 16-19 who are still in full-time education.
 The previous means of identifying the child population, Child Benefit, is no longer usable because the exclusion of some well-off families from eligibility for Child Benefit has made it an incomplete count.

 What is the measure of poverty used in this data?